-Transportation Law Update: DOL Opinion Letter Does Not Derail Sleeper Berth Case
+Transportation Executive Summary: DOL Opinion Letter Does Not Derail Sleeper Berth Case

 Previously, we have reported on a class action in federal district court in Arkansas which has implications on whether time spent in a sleeper berth constitutes hours worked for purposes of the federal Fair Labor Standards Act.
 (Link to Court Holds Time Spent in Sleeper May Constitute Time Worked 02.12.2019) Subsequently, the Wage and Hour Division of the United States Department of Labor addressed the identical issue in an Opinion Letter—also reported here.
 (Link to U.S. Department of Labor Issues New Wage and Hour Opinion Letter Regarding Sleeper Berths 07.24.2019) An astute reader might question if the Opinion Letter was the end of the road for the case.
 In the eyes of the federal district court, it was not and the class action persists.